jwodder/lineinfile/SPEC.md

             - -o, --outfile — incompatible with backup options
         - It should be possible to specify the regexp with `-e <regexp>` in case it begins with a hyphen.
+        - Should this have a `--create` option or not?
+If so, then shouldn't `add --create` create an empty file even if there are no changes?

 - Library functions:
     - `add_line_to_file(filepath, line, regexp=None, locator=None, backrefs=False, match_first=False, backup=None, backup_ext='~', create=False) -> bool`